-Service redesign, workforce issues and revalidation issues have conflated over the last number of years in a need for a complementary approach to provide extra training and support for GPs who wish to work in a more intermediate care setting, including no-bypass hospitals and small district general hospitals.
-The GP Acute Care Rural Fellowship option was developed based on the agreement of a list of GP Acute Care Competencies (Annex 1) following from the agreement of the Framework for the Sustainability of Services and the Medical Workforce in Remote Acute Care Computer Services.
+The Acute Care Rural GP Fellowship allows extra training and support for GPs who wish to work in a more intermediate care setting, including no-bypass hospitals and small district general hospitals.
+The GP Acute Care Rural Fellowship option was developed based on the agreement of a list of GP Acute Care Competencies (Annex 1) following from the agreement of the Framework for the Sustainability of Services and the Medical Workforce in Remote Acute Care Community Hospitals(ref).

-The agreed aims of these two fellowship options are
+The agreed aims of these fellowship options are